Skip links

 Nanny Advice: GNAG Recommended Nanny Agencies should provide information on nanny career development courses, on applying for a National Insurance Number, interview tips, detailed instructions or directions to each interview, and a solid briefing on each position for which the agency sends the nanny to interview.

-Experienced Nanny: GNAG Recommended Nanny Agencies only submit nannies for jobs who have adequate experience and qualifications.
+Experienced Nanny: GNAG Recommended Nanny Agencies only submit nannies for jobs with adequate experience and qualifications.

-No Discrimination: A GNAG Recommended Nanny Agency will operate an equal opportunities policy and will not discriminate on grounds of race, religion or sex.
+No Discrimination: A GNAG Recommended Nanny Agency will operate an equal opportunities policy and not discriminate based on race, religion or sex.